-Language Arts III ((Literature Survey I, 11th grade) courses continue to develop students' writing skills, emphasizing clear, logical writing patterns, word choice, and usage, as students write essays and begin to learn the techniques of writing research papers.
+Language Arts courses continue to develop students' writing skills, emphasizing clear, logical writing patterns, word choice, and usage, as students write essays and begin to learn the techniques of writing research papers.
 Students continue to read works of literature, which often form the backbone of the writing assignments.
-Literary conventions and stylistic devices may receive greater emphasis than in previous courses.
+Literary conventions and stylistic devices receive greater emphasis than in previous courses.